Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Spring Festival| ©Elton Lau

 Piazza di Spagna is one of the most elegant and magical places in Rome.
-Its majestic staircase, erected in the 18th century, makes this corner one of the most crowded and lively epicenters of the city.
+Its majestic staircase makes this corner one of the most crowded and lively epicenters of the city.
 Every year between March and April, depending on the year, the square is decked out to celebrate the Spring Festival.

-This celebration fills the steps of the square with color, with thousands of white, pink and violet azaleas.
-And if you are too tired after a whole day of sightseeing, a trick for lazy people!
-You can go up to the top by elevator from where you will enjoy breathtaking views.
+This celebration fills the steps of the square with thousands of white azaleas, roses and violets.
+And if you are too tired after a day of sightseeing, you can take the elevator to the top for a breathtaking view.

 Nuria's Traveller Tip